Sweetpotato3/DualGPUOptimizer/README.md

 - Provides real-time resource monitoring through an interactive dashboard
 - Implements idle detection and optimization alerts

+### Code Organization
+- Follows a modular architecture with separation of concerns
+- Recently completed refactoring of `launcher.py` into smaller, focused components
+- Ongoing initiative to refactor large modules (>500 lines) for improved maintainability
+- See `dualgpuopt/REFACTORING.md` for details on the refactoring strategy

 ## Supported Models

 The application includes built-in profiles for various language models: